razorpay/blade/packages/blade/src/components/BottomSheet/_decisions/decisions.md

   - trailing
     - any jsx element

-- The BottomSheetFooter will behave similar to Card's footer.
+- The BottomSheetFooter will behave similar to ActionListFooter.
 - The Header, Footer can be individually omitted

 ### `BottomSheet`